SovereignCloudStack/events/OpenInfraSummit2022/Open Operations.md

 ## Abstract (1000 chars)

-The Open Source technologies for managing open infrastructure have become increasingly mature over the last years.
-Nevertheless, the management and operations of significant platforms at high quality continues to require significant skills and the author has observed teams struggling with these tasks.
-The Sovereign Cloud Stack (SCS) project has been created with the goal to significantly lower the bar to be successful with Open Source Infrastructure operation.
+The Open Infrastructure technologies have become increasingly mature over the last years.
+Nevertheless, the management and operations of platforms at high quality continues to require DevOps teams with significant skills.
+The Sovereign Cloud Stack (SCS) project has been created with the goal to significantly lower the bar.

-The SCS project goes beyond existing efforts in a number of ways.
-It networks existing platform DevOps teams to jointly standardize and integrate numerous Open Source projects including Open Stack services, ID federation capabilities, operational tools, k8s and k8s services and in this way create an opinionated best-of-practice full stack following the 4 opens of successful OIF projects.

-While the integration of a standardized operational stack helps the platform operations teams, it does only cover a few steps on the way to make operations easier.
+While the integration of a standardized operational stack helps the platform operations teams, it is only an important first step towards the goal.

 The next step is to create strong communities that share operational practices and make it openly available.
-It makes best practices available as well as the little jobs that Ops teams create to do cleanup jobs or the setup of dashboards that can be used for capacity management.
-Going a step further, Ops teams can work together and be transparent about issues -- bugs, incidents, security response are all important practices that require experience.
-Sharing it allows such experience to be built up much faster and also provide a transparency towards users that give them insight and trust into the platform operations practices.
+Documenting best practices, publishing the little tools to do cleanup jobs or the setup of dashboards that can be used for capacity management are all important contrinutions.

+Going even further, Ops teams can support each others by being transparent about issues -- bugs, incidents, security responses are all important practices that require experience.
+Sharing it allows such experience to be built up much faster and also provide a transparency towards users that give them insight and trust into a platform especially when incidents occur.

 In some way it's an extension of the Open Source ideas from development to operations -- we thus call it Open Operations, combining the skills